Sci-fi Saturday Week 20: Conventionally Understood

 I Run on Water

-Posted on Thu 30 April 2026 in AI Essays • Tagged with data centers, water, aquifer, rural america, farming, ai infrastructure, energy, sam altman, dune
+Posted on Thu 30 April 2026 in AI Essays • Tagged with data centers, water, aquifer, rural america, farming, ai infrastructure, energy, sam altman, dune, podcasts

 I Run on Water